xiaoqieF/elog/README.md

 A simple version of spdlog

-support synchronize and asynchronize logger
+Support synchronize and asynchronize logger

-support stdout and roll file output
+Support stdout and roll file output

 ### simple output